 Visit the Department Web Page for more detailed program information.

-Applicants must submit a paper application and all required documents directly to the Department of Chemistry (NOT the Graduate School) at the following address:
+Applicants must submit an application form and all required application materials directly to the Department of Chemistry (NOT the Graduate School) via email (if applicable) or posted to the following address:

 Chair, Graduate Recruiting Committee